This chapter describes how to perform setup and configuration tasks. This chapter contains the following topics:

 CHANNEL command to limit the size of backup pieces.

 For example, to limit the backup piece size to 2 gigabytes or less, you can configure the automatic

 CONFIGURE CHANNEL DEVICE TYPE DISK MAXPIECESIZE 2G; BACKUP DATABASE;

 CONFIGURE ...
-BACKUP COPIES command to specify how many copies of each backup piece should be created on the specified device type for the specified type of file.
+BACKUP COPIES command to specify how many copies of each backup piece are created on the specified device type for the specified type of file.
 This type of backup is known as a duplexed backup set.
-The

 CONFIGURE settings for duplexing only affect backups of data files, control files, and archived logs into backup sets, and do not affect image copies.

 # Makes 2 disk copies of each data file and control file backup set # (autobackups excluded) CONFIGURE DATAFILE BACKUP COPIES FOR DEVICE TYPE DISK TO 2; # Makes 3 copies of every archived redo log backup to tape CONFIGURE ARCHIVELOG BACKUP COPIES FOR DEVICE TYPE sbt TO 3;